newrelic/node-newrelic/README.md

    only applied these rules if nothing else had named the transaction, which made using rules with router-based automatic naming impossible.
-You must be using the latest version of New Relic to combine naming and ignoring rules with naming set by the router.
+You must be using the latest version of New Relic to combine naming and ignoring rules with naming set by the router instrumentation.
 5. Finally, New Relic may have its own rules that it applies to the transaction name, either because the request is for something New Relic rolls up by default (i.e. static assets like images or CSS files), or because New Relic